Fiat Chrysler cuts 2018 outlook, shares tumble | 4-Traders

 Despite the setbacks, FCA reiterated 2022 goals set out by Marchionne in his last investor presentation on June 1, including a doubling of operating profit and a 9 billion-euro plan to catch up with rivals in hybrid and electric cars.

-"Mandate is to deliver that five-year plan," Manley said on Wednesday, stressing that the company would remain independent yet "flexible" about any new tie-up opportunities.
+"My mandate is to deliver that five-year plan," Manley said on Wednesday, stressing that the company would remain independent yet "flexible" about any new tie-up opportunities.

 France's PSA Group, which had previously explored a potential FCA tie-up before acquiring Opel from GM, also signalled readiness for further consolidation as it posted record earnings on Tuesday.